-Working in partnership with 14 SPFL clubs, the 4-4-2 Reading Challenge kicks off on Friday 11th October and runs until the 17th May.
+Working in partnership with 14 SPFL clubs, the 4-4-2 Reading Challenge has kicked off and runs until the 17th May.
 The challenge aims to inspire children aged 5-12 (or are at School and in P1 upwards) to read 4 books in exchange for match tickets.

 Children aged between 5 and 12 will receive a sticker for every book they read, talking book they listen too or eBook/eAudiobook they download from the library service.
 They can then exchange their completed challenge cards at participating Football Clubs for a free child ticket and half-price adult ticket at any home game during the 2019/2020 Scottish football season.